Skip to main content

 Kathmandu – Chitwan

 Depart Kathmandu in the morning for a scenic drive to Chitwan National Park, a journey that winds through rolling hills, terraced fields, and picturesque villages.
-Along the way, enjoy glimpses of rural life in Nepal, passing by local markets, traditional farmhouses, and rivers that sustain the communities along the route.
 The drive offers a gradual transition from the Himalayan foothills to the lush subtropical plains of the Terai region, providing a preview of the diverse landscapes you will explore on your tour.

 Kathmandu – Chitwan

 Depart Kathmandu in the morning for a scenic drive to Chitwan National Park, a journey that winds through rolling hills, terraced fields, and picturesque villages.
-Along the way, enjoy glimpses of rural life in Nepal, passing by local markets, traditional farmhouses, and rivers that sustain the communities along the route.
 The drive offers a gradual transition from the Himalayan foothills to the lush subtropical plains of the Terai region, providing a preview of the diverse landscapes you will explore on your tour.

 Accommodation